 DPSY 8700/8710 | Internship in Clinical/School Psychology

-The internship represents the culminating experience for the PsyD program in Clinical/School at Roberts Wesleyan College.
+The internship represents the culminating experience for the PsyD program in Clinical/School at Roberts Wesleyan University.
 Its purpose is to provide intensive, supervised experience in the roles and functions of the practicing psychologist, as well as to provide a broad exposure to the educational and community environment of the internship site.
 The internship may occur on a full-time basis over a period of one academic year or on a half-time basis over a period of two consecutive academic years.
 The intern will learn to apply skills, knowledge and attitudes learned in classes, field and practicum experiences in daily professional practice.
 The internship will provide the necessary opportunities for students to integrate their knowledge and applied skills in working with children, families, adult/adolescent populations, and/or school personnel under the supervision of a professional Licensed or school psychologist.
 The “ideal” internship provides a balance between breadth and depth of experience.
 This growth experience requires regular and consistent contact with supervisors, which in turn allows for the natural evolution of the intern from student to professional.

-In order to meet program requirements, PsyD students are required to complete a minimum of 2000 hours of internship experience.
+In order to meet program requirements, PsyD students are required to complete a minimum of 2050 hours of internship experience.
 An internship should occur throughout an entire year, as it is important that interns experience the ebb and flow of the various professional activities that naturally occur within a year in the setting.
 A written contractual agreement (see appendix in field manual) between the intern and the school district or agency site should specify the period of internship and the terms of the compensation.
 Interns are responsible for providing the university supervisor with a copy of this agreement.
-Internship sites must be approved by the Roberts Wesleyan College, School or Clinical Psychology Program Director and are expected to provide exposure to multiple age levels and program experiences.
+Internship sites must be approved by the Roberts Wesleyan University, School or Clinical Psychology Program Director and are expected to provide exposure to multiple age levels and program experiences.

 Total Credits: 102